datanav/docs/overview.rst

 The Sesam service is run as either a single Sesam node or as a cluster of Sesam nodes.
 Each node has the capability to collect, transform and deliver data.
 However, various topologies of nodes can be used to separate concerns where needed.
 A cluster of Sesam Nodes can be accessed via single API endpoint.
 All nodes expose the Sesam API as way to control and introspect the node.
 When used in a cluster the nodes can be configured to expose an API over all the nodes in the cluster.

 For getting started with Sesam a single node will suffice.
 The Sesam Node is available as a public docker image.
-If you install and use the docker node you are bound by the Sesam Node EULA agreement.
+If you install and use the Sesam Node software, you are bound by the :ref:`eula`.
+Sesam Node uses a number of open source components.
+The licenses for these can be in the :ref:`open_source_licenses` document.

 Docker version 1.9.1 is required.
 Download Docker `here <http://www.docker.com/>`_.
+We recommend using 'Docker Machine <https://www.docker.com/products/docker-machine>`_ to get up and running on Windows and Mac OSX.

 .. _overview-getting-started: